danwdevinit/alexm-util/README.md

 2. Thinkorswim

 ####Use
 First, find the options and strikes for which you wish to calculate Arrow-Debreu security prices.
 Click on the printer icon in Thinkorswim and choose "Export" and then choose CSV.
+Included in this repo is an example export for AAPL.

 Help:
 ```